eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

       *                      via 10.1.0.27, Ethernet5, weight 1, 00:11:50
       *                      via 10.1.0.28, Ethernet6, weight 1, 00:11:50

 If the path 10.1.0.28 of prefix 200.0.0.0/24 is removed, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for 200.0.0.0/24 and another for 2.2.2.2/32.
 In this scenario, although the route 200.0.0.0/24 has one path removed, but its reachability for route 2.2.2.2/32 remains unchanged.
-To avoid packet loss, it's crucial to do a quick refresh of nexthops in dataplane for the overlay routes before Zebra completes its route convergence process.
+To avoid packet loss, it's crucial to do a quick refresh of nexthops in data plane for the overlay routes before Zebra completes its route convergence process.

 <figure align=center>
     <img src="images/path_remove.png" >